saheb-ul-lah/PHARMA_2024/README.md

 2. **Set Up the MySQL Database**
    - Launch PHPMyAdmin and create a new database named `journal_db`.
-   - Import the SQL commands from the `mathematical_forum_db.sql` file to set up the database schema.
+   - Import the SQL commands from the `journal_db.sql` file to set up the database schema.

 3. **Configure Database Credentials**
    - Update PHP files (e.g., `db_connect.php`) with your database credentials.